-Course syllabi are normally submitted towards the middle of the previous semester.
+Course syllabi should be submitted the week before the beginning of classes.
 If you are just joining AUP at the beginning of the semester, either you will be provided with existing syllabi for the courses you teach or you will be asked to provide syllabi as soon as possible.